Math Requirements and Placement

 Frequently Asked Questions

-It is very important that students begin their college mathematics coursework at the appropriate level, and the math placement exam helps to facilitate this.
-Without the placement exam, students begin their journey at Level 0.
-By taking the placement exam, students can demonstrate their prerequisite knowledge and place directly into courses that they can be successful.
+It is very important that students begin their college mathematics coursework at the appropriate level, and math placement helps to facilitate this.
+Without math placement, students begin their journey at Level 0 and must successfully complete Math 010.
+By taking math placement, students can demonstrate their prerequisite knowledge and place directly into courses that they can be successful.

-No. If you earned college credit for Precalculus or Calculus by passing the AP exam, you do not need to take the Math Placement Exam.
-You have earned a Level 4 placement.
+No. If you earned college credit for Precalculus or Calculus by passing the AP exam, you do not need to take math placement.
+You have the equivalent of a Level 4 placement.

-If you earned college credit for Statistics by passing the AP exam, you do not need to take the Math Placement Exam.
-You have earned a Level 1 placement.
-If you are attempting to register for a course that requires a higher placement, you may opt to take the placement exam to demonstrate prerequisite knowledge.
+If you earned college credit for Statistics by passing the AP exam, you do not need to take math placement.
+You have the equivalent of a Level 1 placement.
+If you are attempting to register for a course that requires a higher placement, you may opt to take math placement to demonstrate prerequisite knowledge.

-A transfer student who has not earned college credits equivalent to a RIC math course must take the math placement exam to determine their initial math course.
-Students opting not to take the placement exam will begin their math courses at Math 010 (no credits towards degree) to satisfy the Math Milestone.
+A transfer student who has not earned college credits equivalent to a RIC math course can choose to take math placement to determine their initial math course.
+Students opting not to take math placement will begin their math courses by taking Math 010 (no credits towards degree) to satisfy the math milestone.

-If you have questions about your math transfer credits, please contact Megan DiBonaventura.
+If you have questions about your math transfer credits, please email Megan DiBonaventura at mdibonaventura@ric.edu.
 Please include your RIC ID number, the name and number of the math course taken, and the college from where the credits were earned.

 We also have practice materials for students looking for a higher placement (to register for Math 177, 209, 212, Physics 101, 110).
 The material is not separated by level: All level practice

-An online practice test can be attempted once.
-It is highly recommended that you attempt the online practice exam prior to testing in a proctored setting to get a sense of the answer format, type of questions, and the timing.
+An online practice placement can be attempted once.
+It is highly recommended that you attempt the online practice placement prior to taking math placement in a proctored setting.
+This is designed for students to get a sense of the answer format, type of questions, and the timing, but will not display a placement or be considered in your proctored attempt.

-Please Note: Your account information is loaded after you deposit.
-Continue to check back sporadically if the system does not yet recognize you.
-You should not use any outside sources when taking the practice exam (including calculators, text books, people, the internet, etc.) and you should plan to do this all in one sitting.
-After 30 minutes of inactivity you will be logged out and not allowed back in.
+Please Note: Your placement account is created after you are matriculated (up to 72 hours after paying your enrollment deposit).
+Continue to check back sporadically if the placement system does not yet recognize you.
+You should not use any outside sources when taking the online practice placement (including calculators, text books, people, the internet, etc.) and you should plan to do this all in one sitting.
+After 30 minutes of inactivity you will be logged out and not allowed to retry.

 Upon completion of the exam, you will be placed into your initial mathematics course.
 Your placement will appear on the screen.
-Scores are uploaded to MyRIC within 24-48 hours of test completion.
+Scores are uploaded to MyRIC within 24-48 hours of completing the placement and an email is sent confirming your results.

 Course Placements

-• Level 0: Math 010 (non-credited course necessary to satisfy the math milestone)
+• Level 0: Math 010 (non-credited course necessary to satisfy the math milestone.
+Taking math placement is not necessary to enroll in this course.)

 • Level 2: Math 177*, Math 209*